 We believe this trend we see with our members using equipment and sticking to their workouts is a result of:

-Having equipment and a safe space dedicated to working out (like our punch trackers, bag and mat provides) that serves as a physical reminder in the home to stay committed.
+Having equipment and a safe space dedicated to working out (like our punch trackers, bag and mat provides) that serve as a physical reminder in the home to stay committed.

 Having equipment (in particular a punching bag) that creates resistance necessary for effective training.
 (Not to mention, the unique satisfaction of having a bag to punch and release tension!)